 Maternal and child health

-We provide a free family-centred service to parents and carers with children from birth to school age.
+Mitchell Shire’s Maternal and Child Health Service provides a free family-centred service to parents and carers with children from birth to school age.

 Our highly qualified and experienced Maternal and Child Health Nurses offer families guidance, support and information in all aspects of parenting, child health and development, maternal health and family well-being.